 Represents the portion of vascular direction that is contributed by the environment surrounding the tip.
 All instances of PDD modifiers have a contribution parameter; this parameter determines how much the modifier overrides the previous PDD value.
 The default of contribution is 1.0 which represents completely overriding the previous value.
 A contribution of 0.0 will mean that the current PDD modifier will be ignored.
 Some PDD modifers have a Boolean parameter alpha_override; alpha_override if set the alpha (contribution mix parameter) will be set to the contribution value.

 Fiber PDD

-Sets the PDD contribution to the fiber direction.
-Interpolation properties determines how the values are interpolated to all locations within an element.
+Sets the PDD contribution to the local fiber direction.
+The <interpolation_prop> tag determines how the values are interpolated within an element.

 e.g.

 <pdd_modifier type="fiber_pdd">

 <interpolation_prop type="per_element_vi"></interpolation_prop>

 </pdd_modifier>

 ECM Density Gradient PDD